noah-nuebling/mac-mouse-fix/Markdown/Templates/en-US/readme_template.md

 Uninstall Mac Mouse Fix by simply moving it to the bin.

-However there will be files left on your system.
+However, there will be files left on your system.
 To get rid of these files I recommend the awesome [AppCleaner by FreeMacSoft](https://freemacsoft.net/appcleaner/).

 Under macOS, it is not feasible for apps to delete these leftover files by themselves when you delete the app.
 That's why I highly recommend using an app like AppCleaner.